oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

 ```

-## Deploy to Digital Ocean cloud
+## Deploy to DigitalOcean cloud

 Now that the architecture works locally, let's proceed to the cloud deployment.
-First, create a [Digital Ocean](https://cloud.digitalocean.com/registrations/new) account, you can try their services with $100 credit that is available for 60 days.
+First, create a [DigitalOcean](https://cloud.digitalocean.com/registrations/new) account, you can try their services with $100 credit that is available for 60 days.

-Most of the cluster tasks, if not all, can be accomplished using [doctl](https://github.com/digitalocean/doctl#installing-doctl), the command-line interface (CLI) for the Digital Ocean API.
+Most of the cluster tasks, if not all, can be accomplished using [doctl](https://github.com/digitalocean/doctl#installing-doctl), the command-line interface (CLI) for the DigitalOcean API.

-Install the tool, and perform the authentication with Digital Ocean:
+Install the tool, and perform the authentication with DigitalOcean:

 ```shell
 doctl auth init
 ```
 You will be prompted to enter the DigitalOcean access token that you can generate in the DigitalOcean control panel.

-{% img blog/jhipster-digital-ocean/do-control-panel-token.png alt:"Digital Ocean Control Panel for Token Create" width:"800" %}{: .center-image }
+{% img blog/jhipster-digital-ocean/do-control-panel-token.png alt:"DigitalOcean Control Panel for Token Create" width:"500" %}{: .center-image }

-You can find a detailed list of pricing for cluster resources at [Digital Ocean](https://docs.digitalocean.com/products/kubernetes/),  and with `doctl` you can quickly retrieve a list of node size options available for your account:
+You can find a detailed list of pricing for cluster resources at [DigitalOcean](https://docs.digitalocean.com/products/kubernetes/),  and with `doctl` you can quickly retrieve a list of node size options available for your account:

 ```shell
  doctl k options sizes